aemdemos/sausaxen-itc-aashirwad/WAF_Rules.md

 **ITC can use their WAF with EDS, but with performance trade-offs.**

 **EDS has built-in WAF security features** and additional WAF layers can negatively impact site performance ([Unsupported Integrations](https://www.aem.live/docs/unsupported)).
-However, ITC can implement their WAF rulesets through AWS CloudFront + AWS WAF using the BYO CDN approach.
+However, ITC can implement their WAF rulesets using the BYO CDN approach.

 ### Key Points:
 - All 9 ITC WAF rules are technically compatible with EDS